2026 Guide to MOFA, Apostille, and Document Attestation

 - Oman

-These countries often have strict employment visa requirements.
+These countries often have strict employment visa and documentation requirements.

 4. Apostille vs MOFA: What Filipinos Abroad Should Use

-- If you are working/studying in UAE, Qatar, Saudi, Kuwait, Bahrain, Oman → MOFA
+- If you are working or studying in UAE, Qatar, Saudi, Kuwait, Bahrain, Oman → use MOFA

-- If you are working/studying in USA, Europe, Australia, Canada, Singapore, Japan → Apostille
+- If you are working or studying in USA, Europe, Australia, Canada, Singapore, Japan → use Apostille

 5. Why OFWs and Filipino Students Need Attested Documents

-Employers in the Middle East require attested certificates.
+Employers in the Middle East often require attested certificates.

 Children transferring to foreign schools may need attested records.